Sun Tolerant Caladiums

 Caladiums have been grown as shade-loving ornamental plants for hundreds of years.
 But the fact that their foliage will not tolerate full sun has limited their use.
 Over the past 50 years, caladium breeding efforts have focused on developing new cultivars that can grow in sun as well as in shade.

 The search for sun tolerant caladiums has been driven by two factors: supply and demand.
-Most caladium bulbs produced in the U.S. are grown in central Florida.
+Most caladium bulbs that are produced for the U.S. market, are grown in central Florida.
 Coddling these plants with acres of shade cloth is cost prohibitive.
-So commercial growers began breeding caladiums that can tolerate full sun as well as months of temperatures in the 90’s.
+So commercial growers began breeding caladiums that would tolerate full sun as well as months of temperatures in the 90’s.

 Caladiums for Here, There and Everywhere